rain

 Age Requirement: 18–30

 The Summer Camp Intern will play a vital role in assisting with the planning, execution, and supervision of all activities and programs for children attending the Hope Church summer camp.
 The intern will work closely with church staff to lead Bible-based lessons, engage children in interactive activities, and create a nurturing environment that reflects Christian values and Hope Church Mississauga’s doctrinal statement.
-This position provides an opportunity to develop and foster leadership skills, work with children, and gain experience in ministry.
+This position offers the chance to develop leadership skills, gain ministry experience, and deepen your own faith.

 KEY RESPONSIBILITIES